ArvindHarinder1/PrivatePreviewDocs/Troubleshooting.md

-## Troubleshooting connectivity

-Test connection is failing.
+## Test connection is failing.
 How do I troubleshoot?

 1. Ensure the agent and host services are running.
 Search for services in your windows task bar > identify the Microsoft Azure AD Connect provisioning agent and Microsoft ECMA connector host services > ensure they are started / running.